G7 expected to issue statement to cool currency rhetoric

 The language, which could be subject to change, implies that the major powers would not indulge in unilateral currency devaluation and reads very similarly to the last statement issued by the G7 on currencies in 2011.

 "It focuses on a commitment to market-determined exchange rates and (governments) not using policies to drive currencies," one official said.

-U.S. and European officials have expressed concern about comments from Japanese officials that they are targeting a specific level for the yen.
+U.S. and European officials are concerned about comments from Japanese officials that suggest Tokyo is targeting a specific level for the yen.
 Japan's new government has pressed for an aggressive expansion of monetary policy, and the yen has lost 15 percent against the dollar since October.

 Last week, France went as far as calling for a medium-term target to be set for the euro out of concern the exchange rate had become too strong.
-Berlin rejected that suggestion and said it did not view the currency as being overvalued as things stand.
+Berlin rejected that suggestion and said it did not view the currency as being overvalued.